 Use the Clothesline

 Why use the dryer in the middle of summer, when it’s not cold, and it’s not raining.
 Not only will you unnecessarily hike up the power bill by the direct use of the dryer, but again you’ll just heat up the house when it’s probably already warm enough.
-Try hanging the washing out earlier in the morning or late afternoon once the sun isn’t at its worst, and you’ll find your darker clothes won’t fade so much, and the towels won’t go hard from the direct sunlight.
+Try hanging the washing out on your clothesline earlier in the morning or late afternoon once the sun isn’t at its worst, and you’ll find your darker clothes won’t fade so much, and the towels won’t go hard from the direct sunlight.

 Pictured above is the Austral Foldaway 51.